WakiMak/trentent.github.io-forked/_posts/2015-07-01-appv5-be-mindful-of-application-integrations.md

 </div>

 <div>
-  In one particular example I made an &#8216;Internet Explorer&#8217; package that changed the registry keys within IE so it would identify itself as IE 6. &nbsp;Doing this resulted in the http key being changed as well:
+  In one particular example I made an 'Internet Explorer' package that changed the registry keys within IE so it would identify itself as IE 6. &nbsp;Doing this resulted in the http key being changed as well:
 </div>

 <div>